BIOFEEDBACK DEVICES, HOW TO CHOOSE & USE

 This is the most frequently used biofeedback modality in the treatment of various neurologic and neuromuscular disorders such as stroke, cerebral palsy, traumatic brain injury, and multiple sclerosis.

-EMG BFB may also be used to treat tension headaches, enuresis, encopresis, temporomandibular joint disorder (TMJ), bruxism, and many other conditions.
+EMG BFB may also treat tension headaches, enuresis, encopresis, temporomandibular joint disorder (TMJ), bruxism, and many other conditions.
 Chronic pain is treated by monitoring muscle tension on pertinent body parts in various places.

 It can also treat clubfoot, male posture, tics, and other conditions in children.